 * Boon: while he isn't one of the most powerful of the Anunnaki, Namtar's might is nothing to shake a stick at.
-Furthermore, thanks to this rank value 40 power, he can grant general entreaties, or specific entreaty spells related to diseases or intermediaries.
+Furthermore, thanks to this rank value 40 power, he can grant general entreaties, or specific entreaty spells, such as Disease or Threescore Pestilence.

 Cure Disease: the lord of plagues, Namtar may dispense them, and Namtar may take them away.
 He has the ability to remove disease from himself or others with an overwhelming skill of rank value 100 - though the plague that could actually affect him has yet to reveal itself.